“Yes,” said Tammy.

 She stopped and glared at me.
-I’ve never seen her as serious as she was now, full of hatred and resentment.
+I’ve never seen her so serious, full of hatred and resentment.

-“I’ve never been over it.”
+“You thought wrong.”
 An evil smile appeared at the corner of her mouth, “I’ve been watching you, ever since you landed on this planet.
-I was estatic when I found out it was you, the one person I’ve been dying to meet again out of the entire galaxy.”
+I was ecstatic when I found out it was you, the one person out of the entire galaxy I’d been dying to meet again.”

 It was starting to make sense now, “You knew… I was here?”

 “I was the one who lured you and your crewmembers into a trap to capture your Mechanite.
 When you arrived with her in the water, however, I decided to change the plan to see just how much you’ve really changed since we last met.”
 She pointed her stave at me and proclaimed with pleasure, “Trash, you haven’t changed at all!
 You’re still the worthless piece of dead weight you’ve always been since I’ve known you!”

 Was this the same Lone I knew in the past?
 The one who I grew up and survived with?
 Were these her true feelings?

 I didn’t notice I was slowly backing up as she crept towards me with the same evil smile on her face.
 I tripped over something big and squishy on the ground.
 It was the body of a dead Attar with blaster shots covering its body.
 I looked around and noticed many more scattered all over the ground.

 She must’ve been here a while ago, sometime during the week we were waiting on the island above, because their blood was dry and caked on the floor.
 In fact, I saw that she had a small pack on her back and a few other items she didn’t have on earlier that she must’ve stashed here… waiting for her moment.